jdm/who-roots-the-rooters/dump.md

 Inferred or not,
-the presence of lifetime information allows the compiler to reject use-after-free and other dangerous bugs at build time.
+the presence of lifetime information allows the compiler to reject use-after-free and other dangerous bugs.

 Not only do lifetimes protect
 Rust's built-in reference type,